 The moniker PENDV is used to unify Todd Pendu’s diverse artistic activities and works.
 ‘PENDV’ is a stylization of the french word ‘Le Pendu’ meaning ‘Hanged’ taken from Marcel Duchamp’s ‘pendu femelle’ in his Large Glass as well as from the Tarot card known in English as ‘The Hanged-Man’.
 The ‘Cross and Triangle’ logo of PENDV is derived from the alchemical symbol of Sulphur inverted which is interpreted as the achievement of the ‘Magnum Opus’ of the alchemist.

 PENDV began as a Curatorial Projects company by Todd Pendu but evolved into a Creative Projects company and Brand.
-It is essentially a concept, an idea for creating culture; it’s an idea capable of being manifested in a variety of ways while staying true to its original premise and intention – spreading the message, “invert your world to reinvent it”.
+It is essentially a concept, an idea for creating culture; it’s an idea capable of being manifested in a variety of ways while staying true to its original premise and intention – spreading the message, “Invert Your Perspective To Reinvent Your World”.
 Whether shooting photographs or organizing parties or curating music festivals or releasing records or designing products or graphics; these are just individual parts towards a sum total; creating a gesamtkunstwerk, a complete aesthetic in fully realized environments.
 PENDV is about perverting, inverting, styling and stylizing everything.
 It’s about bringing this special vision to each new project and stamping the work with its unique viewpoint.
 READ MORE on The Occult Origins and Philosophy of PENDV here.

 Follow on Instagram @toddpendu